jvillste/zettelkasten/computer controllers.md

 - rezolution: binary / analog
 - persistency: Does the controller return to some state when you do not apply force on it anymore.
 Persistent controllers: mouse, modwheel.
 Transient controllers: pitch bend, keyboard, joystick.
 - jumpability: jumpable / non jumpable.
 Can the controller state be set without going through intermediate states?
 Touch screen is jumpable, joystick is continous.
 All relative controllers are non jumpable.
 - composability: is the controller usually used as a combination of multiple controllers.
 Keyboard has always multiple keys.
 A touch screen can support multitouch or single touch.
+[Omni](https://invest.virtuix.com/) is a set of controllers that reads input from the whole body of the user.

 # input interpretation attributes
 - derivative: position / speed / acceleration